morgant/43f/README.md

 v0.1.8 - Fixed bug causing convenience symlinks to not correctly link to
          previous year directories during the first week of January.
 v0.1.9 - Cross platform compatibility updates, esp. for OpenBSD.
 v0.1.10 - Fix for OpenBSD compatibility when consolidating files.
+v0.1.   - Don't create repository symlinks in dry-run mode.

 ACKNOWLEDGEMENTS
 ----------------